The Tobacco-Free UVM Health Initiative

 The University of Vermont is in the midst of a planning process aimed at creating a tobacco-free campus.
 A campus-wide steering committee is leading the discussion and several working groups are giving direction to the project and overseeing the details of implementation.
 The University is partnering with a number of external agencies and collaborating with governance groups and campus organizations as UVM continues to move toward becoming tobacco-free.

 Open forums for interested students, faculty and staff were held during October and November 2014.
 The forums provided opportunity for general comment as well as for thoughts and reactions to the draft recommendations put forward by the Tobacco Free UVM steering committee.
-Here is the presentation that was used during the open forums.
+Here is the presentation that was used during the open forums, and here is the final report of the steering committee.

 The Cold, Hard Facts